Code-Institute-Submissions/Candles/README.md

 ### Testing

 I was able to use in part ```unittest's``` and ```coverage``` for most of the apps logic.
 I decided to user test the user account creation and authentication myself and went through the checklist below.
 I also requested two family members (Non-Developers) to go through and test all the possible scenarios and features on the site.
 This provded very fruitful receiving 3 sets of positive live-trials.

+I found testing very challenging but also very rewarding as it heavily challenged my understanding of the framework.
+On the positive side, this has shown me the overall importance of testing but more importantly how 'forensic' ones attitude and understanding should be to ensure effective and efficient development.
+I had to revert back to the Django documentation and refresh my understanding and knowledge about Request objects and models & forms for example.

 The unitests for the ```home, shop, products, review and contact``` apps tested the apps specific models, forms and views where applicable.